 Glycerol Monostearate (GMS) is a compound naturally found in the body and could also be sourced in plants and animals.
-GMS is formed in the body as an outcome of fat metabolism, it is also said to be hygroscopic in nature, or it has the capability to hold and absorb water around its environment.
-In addition, Glycerol Monostearate is also considered great emulsifying agent for it has the capability to combine compounds which are not normally combined such as oil and water.
+GMS is formed in the body as an outcome of fat metabolism.
+It is also said to be hygroscopic in nature, or it has the capability to hold and absorb water around its environment.
+In addition, Glycerol Monostearate is also considered a great emulsifying agent for it has the capability to combine compounds that are not normally combined, such as oil and water.

-In addition, Glycerol Monostearate is an organic molecule which is odorless, colorless and sweet-tasting.
-As I have mentioned, it is naturally found in the body and could also be found in foods rich in fats.
-Even if Glycerol Monostearate is considered a fatty acid, according to a study, it has cholesterol-lowering effects on human’s serum cholesterol.
+In addition, Glycerol Monostearate is an organic molecule that is odorless, colorless, and sweet-tasting.
+As I have mentioned, it is naturally found in the body and can also be found in foods rich in fats.
+Even if Glycerol Monostearate is considered a fatty acid, according to a study, it has cholesterol-lowering effects on human serum cholesterol.

-Glycerol Monostearate provides benefits not only to the human body but also in the different industries like baking, pharmaceuticals and it is also noted to give benefits to athletes.
+Glycerol Monostearate provides benefits not only to the human body but also in different industries like baking, pharmaceuticals, etc., and it is also noted to give benefits to athletes.
 In addition, Glycerol Monostearate is considered as generally safe to its users.

 - Glycerol Monostearate aids in the hydration of the body leading to the increase of the amount of blood; this then delays dehydration.